 There are exceptions to this, in the elements that can be altered to accommodate larger or smaller screens.
 While we've seen extremely consistent color and picture quality from Samsung, a larger QLED display may offer a slightly different experience when it comes to viewing angles, HDR performance and backlight performance.
 If we get a chance to test other sizes of the Q60, we'll update this review to reflect those variations.
 But if not, it's worth looking at the specific TV you're considering to make sure our observations line up with whatever you intend to buy.

-Samsung Q60 QLED design
+Samsung Q60 QLED review: Design

 When you put the Q60 on the shelf alone, the strengths of Samsung's design philosophy shine.
 Samsung's familiar ribbon texture covers the back of the panel, giving the near-black plastic a much more stylish look and feel then the plain black used on many more-affordable TVs.

-The black plastic construction is more basic than the metal-trimmed design you'd find on the more expensive Q90 model — or even the 2018 Samsung Q6F, the Q60's predecessor.
+The black plastic construction is more basic than the metal-trimmed design you'd find on the more expensive Q90 model — or even the older Samsung Q6F, the Q60's predecessor.
 But the bezels of the Q60 have a subtle brushed finish that's better than the bland matte finishes used on other sets in this price range.

 The stand is also different; instead of a C-shaped center stand that has a single foot and a large square footprint, the Q60 has two boomerang-shaped feet on either end of the TV.
 This is simpler, both in design and assembly, than the single-piece, C-shaped pedestal stand of the Q90 QLED.
 It's also a bit more basic than the feet of the older Q6F QLED, but the overall effect is the same: a sturdy base for the TV that's easy to assemble.